sam-baraka/flutter_android_file_transfer/README.md

 A modern, user-friendly alternative to Android File Transfer for macOS users, built with Flutter.

+> This is my fun project for experimenting with process_run in Flutter, exploring how to create native-like experiences while learning and having fun with the technology! 🚀

 ## Why This Project?

 The current [Android File Transfer](https://www.android.com/filetransfer/) for macOS has several limitations and issues: